-Three Complier Average Causal Effect (CACE) estimations were performed on the 12-month UCLA Activity Score, one for each definition of compliance (Strict Compliance, Compliance and Attendance).
+Three CACE estimations were performed on the 12 month UCLA Activity Score, one for each definition of compliance (Strict Compliance, Compliance and Attendance).
 Table 2 presents the CACE estimates for the three levels of compliance.
-There was no difference in outcome based on these analyses and all effect estimates were within the MCID of 0.92.[34]
+There was no difference in outcome based on these analyses and all effect estimates were within the MCID of 0.92.

-The results of all continuous secondary outcomes are presented in Table 3.
+The results of all continuous secondary outcomes are presented in table 3.
 They demonstrate no significant between-group differences for any of the continuous secondary outcomes at any time point.
-A general pattern of improvement from baseline to six months then levelling off at 12 months with no significant between-group differences observable, was seen throughout.
+A general pattern of improvement from baseline to 6 months, then levelling off at 12 months with no significant between-group differences observable, was seen throughout.

-A total of 141 complications were reported from 75 participants, 50 (35.5%) in the usual care group and 91 (64.5%) in the experimental group (Table 4; Supplementary Figure 1).
-It should be noted that 62.1% of participants were randomised to the experimental group so this apparent difference is expected if complication rate was the same across both groups.
+A total of 141 complications were reported from 75 participants, 50 (35.5%) in the usual care group and 91 (64.5%) in the experimental group (table 4; online supplemental figure 1).
+It should be noted that 62.1%of participants were randomised to the experimental group, so this apparent difference is expected if complication rate was the same across both groups.
 The most common complications were increased pain either in the operated joint or in other joints, wound infections, medical complications and stiffness in the operated joint.
-Most complications (65.2%) were reported in the first six months post-randomisation.
-There was no difference in the number of people who had a complication (28 vs. 47; odd ratio (OR): 1.03; 95% CI: 0.56 to 1.89) or total numbers of complications (50 vs. 91; OR: 1.10; 95% CI: 0.77 to 1.56) between the usual care and experimental group respectively.
+Most complications (65.2%) were reported in the first 6 months of postrandomisation.
+There was no difference in the number of people who had a complication (28 versus 47; OR: 1.03; 95% CI 0.56 to 1.89) or total numbers of complications (50 versus 91; OR: 1.10; 95% CI 0.77 to 1.56) between the usual care and experimental group, respectively.
 There was one adverse event (fall, usual care) and three serious adverse events (two experimental (cardiac failure, pneumonia), one usual care (suspected deep vein thrombosis)).